Illinois Accelerated Placement Act

 “Whole grade acceleration” is the practice of assigning a student to a higher grade level than is typical given the student’s age on a full-time basis for the purpose of providing access to appropriately challenging learning opportunities.

-If you are interested in further information regarding these acceleration options, please contact Craig Zieleniewski at email@example.com.
+If you are interested in further information regarding these acceleration options, please contact the Director of Academic MTSS, Dr. Craig Zieleniewski at email@example.com.